StevenJuglerHCC/Steven-Jugler-ENES-246-501/Steven ENES/10Latches/README.md

 #### Test/Demo

+the outputs will generally be opposites, until it gets to both on. in which case the circuit falls apart.

 #### Prompts

 *What gate(s) does the LUT2 truth table (look at the equation) represent?*

+- And gate

 *What gate(s) does the LUT3 truth table (look at the equation) represent?* A complicated mess.

+- not gate

 *What feature or pattern in the LUT3 truth table prevents an oscillation, prevents the output feeding back to the input, changing the output again, changing the input again?* *Cut and paste the truth table here.
 And then discuss.*

-*Click Run Simulation.
+Click Run Simulation.
 What are the options?
 Type them or insert a screen shot.*

 *Click on the top option, Behavioral Simulation.
 What new command appears in the top, horizontal ribbon bar?* Run

 *Does "Open Synthesized Design" cause a new option on the top level ribbon?* No.
 *Does "Open Implemented Design" cause a new option on the top level ribbon?* No.

 *What changes on the second to the top ribbon?*

 before